r-dube/solarwinds/docs/_posts/2021-01-04-fireeye-news.md

 title: FireEye's News Timeline
 ---

-In this post, we will summarize news on the Solarwind hack from FireEye's perspective.
+In this post, we will summarize news on the SolarWinds hack from FireEye's perspective.

 ### Decemeber 8, 2020 [^feye20201208], [^feye20201208-2]
 * Announced breach, including theft of red-team tools